 Myth: Influenza is not a serious illness.

 Fact: In years when influenza is widespread in B.C., hundreds of people may die from influenza or its complications, such as pneumonia.
 Influenza can lead to serious illness in seniors 65 years and older and in other high risk groups.

 Myth: I have never had influenza, so I do not need to get an influenza vaccine.

 Fact: Most people can get sick with influenza several times during their lives.
 An influenza vaccine is the best protection against the influenza virus.

 Myth: The influenza vaccines can give me influenza.

-Fact: The inactivated influenza vaccine or flu shot cannot give you influenza.
+Fact: The inactivated influenza vaccine (flu shot) cannot give you influenza.
 The vaccine contains killed influenza viruses that cannot cause infection.

 Myth: The influenza vaccines cause severe reactions or side effects.

 Guillain-Barré Syndrome (GBS) is a rare condition that can result in weakness and paralysis of the body’s muscles.
 It most commonly occurs after infections.
 In rare cases, GBS can also occur after some vaccines.
 GBS may be associated with influenza vaccine in about 1 per million recipients.